2023 Most Popular Psychology Bachelor's Degree Schools in Arkansas

 Women make up 89% of the psychology majors at the school.

-Southern Arkansas University Main Campus did quite well in this year’s ranking of the most popular places for psychology students to get a bachelor’s degree.
-It came in at #10 on the list.
+With a ranking of #10, Southern Arkansas University Main Campus did quite well on this year’s most popular schools for psychology students working on their bachelor’s degree.
 Southern Arkansas University Main Campus is a small public school located in the remote town of Magnolia.

 Women make up 79% of the psychology majors at the school.